 What is the “Eight-Year Rule ” regarding tenure?

 Tenure is the University of California’s guarantee of continued appointment and is granted with promotion from Assistant Professor to Associate Professor.
 A tenured faculty member’s appointment can be terminated for such reasons as violation of UC ethical principles, unacceptable conduct, or incompetence.
-The Bylaw Unit, the Dean, CAP, the Vice Provost for the Faculty, and the Provost/EVC conduct the tenure review, which is expected to occur during the sixth year of service.
+The Bylaw Unit, the Dean, CAP, the Vice Provost for Academic Personnel, and the Provost/EVC conduct the tenure review, which is expected to occur during the sixth year of service.
 In rare cases a candidate may request a one-year postponement of tenure review, but in all cases a final decision on whether tenure is to be granted must be made by the end of the seventh year.
 Those who do not receive tenure are given a final year notice, during which they may pursue an appeal of the decision.
 (MAPP 2014.E)

 What is “shared governance ” and how does it relate to the individual faculty member?

 “Shared governance” is the University of California’s policy of having the Senate faculty share with the Administration in the running of the University and formulation of campus policies.
 Faculty members usually participate in this endeavor by serving on Unit, School, campus, or systemwide committees, and/or taking on leadership roles such as AP Chair, Dean, Vice Provost, etc.

 Series are the various job titles, such as Professor, Lecturer SOE, etc.

 Ranks are the various levels within a series, such as Assistant Professor, Associate Professor, and Professor in the Professorial series.
 Rank and salary are increased by promotion.